-This course provides students an introduction to diagnostic imaging, radiation therapy, and the healthcare environment.
-Included are topics such as medical terminology, organizational structures, discipline specific professional organizations, healthcare economics, patient communication and customer service skills, and avenues for professional development and continuing education.
-The student will begin to gain an appreciation for the healthcare environment and the critical role it plays in the delivery of quality medical care.
+This course provides students an introduction to the essential elements of medical imaging and the healthcare environment.
+Included are topics ranging from school and professional history, hospital and school policies and procedures, organizational structures, the inter-relationship of select professional organizations, healthcare economics, patient communication and customer service skills, and avenues for professional development and continuing education.
+The basic principles of radiation protection and health and hygiene will be discussed as well as a brief introduction to the specialty areas of radiology.
+The student will begin to gain an appreciation for the medical imaging environment and the critical role it plays in the delivery of quality medical care.
 Prerequisite: None